baltth/cdb-check/README.md

 > build system generators other than CMake.
 In the meantime
 > just simply use the pattern you have.

+Flag matching supports to pass flags without the leading `-` prefix.
+This helps to pass CLI args easier.
+Because of this flag matching works like
+- match the flag as-is if it's first character is `-`, or
+- check if `-FLAG` or `--FLAG` is present.

 ## Configuration